Advertisement

 Yes, you do still have to pay council tax if you receive universal credit.

-Universal credit does not include any help with paying housing tax.
-However, you may be eligible for a council tax discount of 25 per cent if you live on your own.
+Universal credit doesn’t include any help to pay council tax, but remember you should be eligible for a 25% council tax discount if you live on your own.
 Discounts are also available if you are or live with a student or you’re a carer.

 If you are struggling to pay council tax, you may be able to receive a Council Tax Reduction – also known as Local Council Tax Support.
 Contact your council to see if you are eligible.